 As demonstrated on the right side, things do get a bit cluttered at one edge (to the point that I failed to draw a connection) but I believe this one drawback is worth it and it didn't actually create much of a problem when building.

-There is one small disclaimer to make about this wire scheme, which is that it seems to be creating some voltage spike problems that can corrupt the data signal that drives the neopixels.
-This seems to be the reason that the final layer of LEDs sometimes flashes, a problem that had no clear source until now.
+As we've worked more with the cube, we have discovered that there are some voltage spike problems that can corrupt the data signal that drives the neopixels.
+This is likely related to the way power is delivered, specifically on the side of the cube with the bunched up wiring.
+These voltage spikes seems to be the reason that the final layer of LEDs sometimes flashes, a problem that previously had no clear source.
 When I have more time, I hope to explore solutions.
-The data sheet for the LEDs says you're supposed to include a small capacitor in parallel with each LED, a step that we were eager to ignore when building the cube.
-It apparently doesn't suffice to just put a large capacitor in parallel with the whole thing.
+The data sheet for the LEDs says that you're supposed to include a small capacitor in parallel with each LED, a step that we were eager to ignore when building the cube.
+It apparently doesn't suffice to simply put a large capacitor in parallel with the whole thing.

-An arduino chip drives the cube, specifically a Wemos R1 mini.
-This chip is a great chip all around - it's based on the ESP8266 so it's clock speed is fast by default and can go up to 160Mhz, it has a lot of memory which is critical since 512 colors need to be in memory at the very least, and it's tiny.
+Arduino drives the cube, specifically we use a Wemos R1 mini.
+This chip is greater all around - it's based on the ESP8266 so it's clock speed is fast by default and can go up to 160Mhz, it has a lot of memory which is critical since 512 colors need to be in memory at the very least, and it's tiny.
 Some of the demos run on data delivered over serial to the arduino, but I find this is ineffective for streaming the entire image to the cube since it's slow and prone to corruption.
 I prefer to do as much of the work as possible on the arduino side to keep it fast and independent.

-I acquired several ESP32 chips, which is an improved version of the ESP8266.
+I acquired several ESP32 chips (ESP32 MH-ET LIVE MiniKit), which is an improved version of the ESP8266.
 It has 2 cores, and fancy hardware for faster floating point operations.
 Sadly, I haven't been able to get it to work with the cube yet since the signal it produces to drive the lights seems much more prone to corruption.
 By default, it tries to drive all four LED data pins at once (which would be really impressive if it worked) but it seems that this creates some odd voltage spikes.
-The framerate is really impressive, though, and I hope to get it working eventually.
+The framerate is really impressive though, and I hope to get it working eventually.